mf-dlcz/Data-Pagination/README.md

 ## Technologies Used

-The project utilizes the following technologies and features:
+The project taught me how to display a list of student information in different pages.

 - HTML
 - CSS